 What type of evidence and/or supporting documentation can I send?

 Many forms of supporting documentation are acceptable.
-You are encouraged to include accomplishments of commendations, endorsements, newspaper/magazine articles, TV and/or Radio clips via CD, DVD, or VHS.
+You are encouraged to include accomplishments of commendations, endorsements, newspaper/magazine articles, TV and/or Radio clips via links or thumb drive.
 Substance counts!

 What would make my nomination stand-out to Board members?